prathameshnium/prathameshnium/README.md

 ### About Me

-I am a Physics PhD scholar specializing in Condensed Matter Physics and Materials Science.
-My work focuses on developing Python-based solutions for scientific computing, including lab automation, instrument control, data analysis, and data visualization.
+I am a PhD student specializing in **Condensed Matter Physics** and **Materials Science**.
+My research requires handling complex experimental datasets, which drives my passion for **Scientific Computing**.
+I build tools to automate the tedious parts of physics from controlling hardware to standardising analysis pipelines.

 * **Repositories:** My primary work is on GitHub.
 Public repositories are mirrored to GitLab every few days as a backup.
-* **Contact:** Open to collaborations.
+* **Contact:** Open to academic collaborations.
 Reach me at `prathameshnium[at]duck[.]com`.

 ---